la2050/archive/_projects/2016/glenfeliz-helping-la-grow.md

   - Technical infrastructure (computers
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  This year, Glenfeliz Elementary School became the first LAUSD School for Advanced Studies (SAS) focused on Farm-to-Table Garden and Culinary Arts.
+Our program integrates gardening and cooking into the Common Core curriculum, stimulating student interest in learning while promoting good health.
+Now that the first of our program is complete, our goal is to expand our cooking program and to grow into the model elementary school in Los Angeles for health, nutrition and sustainability.
 project_impact: >-
   ["Access to healthy food","Self-sufficiency","Obesity","Resilient communities","Prevalence of adverse childhood experiences"]